-- 1. Conduct an inventory of how well have you achieved your objectives. - 2.
-Decide whether to grade answers to the review questions, and/or the activity from the SAB.
+- 1. Conduct an inventory of how well you have achieved your objectives. - 2.
+Decide whether to grade answers to the review questions, and/or the activities from the SAB.
 If you grade, establish a scoring rubric.
 Share with the students the specific criteria of the rubric. - 3.
-Chapter Test 2 (Lessons 6, 7, and 8) assesses mastery of the material as delineated in the standards and objectives. - 4.
+Chapter 2 Test (Lessons 6, 7, and 8) assesses mastery of the material as delineated in the standards and objectives. - 4.
 If you decide to have students research a particular religious or ethnic group, establish a scoring rubric for the oral and/or written report and share the rubric with students.